 Rica than rainforests, beaches, mountains, and canopy tours.
 This trip,

 I'm visiting Costa Rica to tend to some business with respect to my Costa Rican offshore corporation.

 Why might you need an offshore

 Well, there are many different reasons, but I'll outline here the most important

-the identities of those who own private corporations -- this can keep prying eyes from your business and
+those who own private corporations -- this can keep prying eyes from your business and activities.

 You also need to consider inheritance laws if you buy real estate